dataBaseError/free-room-finder/README.md

 ## Parsing Data

-1. Install the necessary ruby gems
+1. Install the necessary ruby gems apt-get install ruby-dev apt-get install postgreql apt-get install libpq-dev

+    gem install mechanize
+    gem install nokogiri
+    gem install json
+    gem install pg

 2. Open [db-parser.db](db-parser.rb) and modify the campus as needed.
+It is currently set to grab all data for every semester for the north campus.

 3. Run the script